 The selection of plants that attract butterflies can be presented in a variety of ways.
 Here we've chosen to present our selection so as to emphasize the diversity and the visual appeal of the specimens available.
 Whether you're looking for spring flowers, summertime favorites long used in cottage gardens, or shrubs valued for their fall color, you can easily find an option that will double as a butterfly magnet.

 01 of 12

 We alluded in our introduction to seasonal diversity, but we also find considerable diversity in terms of plant type when we peruse this list of good butterfly plants.
 Daffodils are classed as spring bulb plants, for example (more specifically, deer-resistant bulb plants, which is an important consideration in deer country).
 But you'll also see references below to perennials, annual plants, shrubs, and trees.

 02 of 12

 Like daffodils, the ornamental onions, such as Allium schubertii, are bulb plants that flower in spring.
 The flowers of the latter, however, will appear later in the spring season than those of the daffodil.
 What we really like about this ornamental onion is how good it still looks even after the blooms have gone by.
-This is the feature we wanted to capture in our picture (at left), which shows the dried seed head in all its architectural splendor.
+This is the feature we wanted to capture in our picture, which shows the dried seed head in all its architectural splendor.

 03 of 12

 Candytuft is another late-spring bloomer.
 This perennial can serve as a flowering ground cover.
 But other than its ability to draw butterflies, we value it mainly for the beauty of its flowers.
 Not only are the blossoms wonderful when viewed en masse, but we also like to admire the individual flowers up-close: the pattern their petals form is quite exquisite.

 04 of 12